accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Enable **screen reader**.
 1. Fill in the form fields with values likely to cause entry errors (entering a poorly formed email address for example).
 1. Validate the form.
-1. For each field in error that has a format check, check the presence of a real example of entry in the error message (for example, for an *email*{lang=en} address, check the mention of a real address on the model &laquo;jean.schmitt@accessibilite.lu&raquo;).
+1. For each field in error that has a format check, check the presence of a real example of entry in the error message (for example, for an email address, check the mention of a real address on the model &laquo;jean.schmitt@accessibilite.lu&raquo;).
 1. If this is the case, the criterion is validated.

 ##### Matches {class="disclosure mapping"}

 - WCAG 2.1: [3.3.3 Suggestion after an error (AA)](https://www.w3.org/Translations/WCAG21-fr/#error-suggestion).
-- EN 301 549 V3.2.1 (2021-03): *11.3.3.3 Error Suggestion (AA)*{lang=en}.
+- EN 301 549 V3.2.1 (2021-03): 11.3.3.3 Error Suggestion (AA).

 #### [Criterion 9.11](#crit-9-11) [AA] For each form which modifies or deletes data, or which transmits answers to a test or examination, or whose validation has financial consequences or legal, can the data entered be modified, updated or retrieved by the user? {id="crit-9-11"}